-1. Dividends distributed to owners:
+1. Dividends distributed (Owners and Non-Controlling Interests):

 This item must contain all the dividends already distributed during the period, regardless of the year where they were obtained.
-It should include the same amount as the Statement in changes in equity, Dividends.
+The monetary amount that goes out from the accounting group which includes those dividends from subsidiaries that are distributed to Non-Controlling Interests and the dividends distributed by the parent company to its shareholders.

-2. Proposal of dividends to be distributed to owners
+2. Proposal of dividends to be distributed (Owners)